Kashmir Shaivism: Yogic suicide

-The practice of utkranti, also called "yogic suicide", is also taught in nondual Saiva Tantras like the Mālinīvijayottara Tantra, which uses the vital energy rising through the central channel to end one's life and proceed to union with Siva.
+The practice of utkrānti, also called "yogic suicide", is also taught in nondual Saiva Tantras like the Mālinīvijayottara Tantra, which uses the vital energy rising through the central channel to end one's life and proceed to union with Siva.
 The text says that this abandonment of the body can be done at the end of one's life, after one has mastered all that one has set out to achieve.